herb-kuta-lge/meta-ros/README.md

     # MACHINE = "qemux86"
     # MACHINE = "raspberrypi3"

+    # Because of a bug in OpenEmbedded, <ABSOLUTE-PATH-TO-DIRECTORY-ON-SEPARATE-DISK> can not be a symlink.
     ROS_COMMON_ARTIFACTS = "<ABSOLUTE-PATH-TO-DIRECTORY-ON-SEPARATE-DISK>"

     # Set the directories where downloads, shared-state, and the output from the build are placed to be on the separate disk.